Deadline: Open January 1-June 15, 2026

 Match: None

-Eligible Entities: Media, Art/Creative, and Nonprofits
+Eligible Entities: Film/Media, Arts/Creatives, and Nonprofits

 Description: This opportunity is for a journalist seeking grant funding for a completed or close-to-completed personal essay or op-ed.
 The grants for personal essays range from $750–$1,500, depending on your experience and the amount of reporting involved.
 First-time contributors to EHRP typically receive $750.